Skip to content

 If the script was successful you will see an output like this:

-The script has generated an sp.xml file and an empty idp.xml we will need to use these in the next steps.
+The script has generated an sp.xml file.
+We will need to use these in the next steps.
+This file can be located at /var/lib/data/hyperglance_helm_charts/saml/sp.xml

 12. Upload the sp.xml file from the VM to the Azure portal using the "Upload metadata file" option: